investigative

 According to Sally, the admin acknowledged the petition and requested each college a COS worker and their dean to be present in the meeting due to the said petition.

 “It was frankly insulting” were her words to describe the meeting and she assured that her colleagues and the majority would agree, “Parang sinisigawan lang kaming mga COS during that meeting” she added.
 The admin questioned why are they complaining and pointed out that the COS workers do not have legal rights due to the lack of employee and employer relationship.
 The admin pointed out furthermore that COS and JO staff do not have eligibility to work due to the absence of a duly signed contract.
 Lastly, the Admin pointed out to the COS workers that they were already warned about their salaries being delayed.
-Still, Sally as a newbie hire remembered that they only promised a 1-month delay but in truth, it went on more than a month.
+Still, Sally as a newbie hire remembered that they only promised a one-month delay but in truth, it went on for more than a month.

 Sally also felt that the admin was trying to guilt trip and set COS workers against one another.
 She remembered that the admin would joke to the concerned COS workers at the meeting about having mercy on the HR and COS workers for causing them more work to be done, even mentioning that they can no longer go home early to have sex or causing them to have no sex life.